-When it comes to planning and designing a timber staircase, extra consideration should be taken towards choosing the right type of wood that will serve you or your customer best.
+When it comes to planning and designing a timber staircase, extra consideration should be taken towards choosing the right type of wood for stairs that will serve you or your customer best.
 It will largely come down to personal taste and style, as well as how much footfall the stairs will experience daily.

-Though their names suggest otherwise, hardwood and softwood are actually characterised by how the trees reproduce – not their strength.
+Though their names suggest otherwise, hardwood and softwood are actually characterized by how the trees reproduce – not their strength.
 Typically, most types of hardwood are denser and more durable than softwoods, though there are some exceptions.

 Hardwood comes from deciduous trees that shed their leaves annually, while softwood comes from evergreen trees that retain their leaves all year round.

-It takes longer to grow, so trees can’t be harvested as quickly
+● It takes longer to grow, so trees can’t be harvested as quickly.

-It can only grow in specific locations, whereas softwoods are often far more adaptable
+● It can only grow in specific locations, whereas softwoods are often far more adaptable.

-It is harder to cultivate
+● It is harder to cultivate.

-It takes longer to dry
+● It takes longer to dry.

-● It is harder to work with
+● It is harder to work with.

-Types of wood
+Types of Wood